 Maintaining cognitive health is a key component of healthy aging.
 Emerging evidence suggests that lifestyles that include physical exercise, good nutrition, social interaction, stress reduction, healthy sleep habits, and mental engagement can improve cognition.
 It can also potentially reduce the risk of cognitive impairment and related forms of dementia.
 As the U.S. population ages, the costs of providing care and services to individuals with cognitive decline, related dementia, or both are likely to increase.
 This has a significant impact on health and quality of life for individuals and their families.
 And it strains health resources.
 Individuals need assistance from health care, government, and private entities to maintain and improve cognitive health throughout their lifespans.

-Finally, a growing number of consumers now have access to their own health information through electronic health records, as well as to increasing amounts of information on all aspects of health care through online sources.
-On the one hand, this information may help consumers and family caregivers make better health care decisions.
-On the other hand, decisions concerning insurance coverage, provider networks, and treatment options have become more complex and now demand higher-level understanding and engagement from consumers and family caregivers.
+Finally, a growing number of consumers now have access to their health information through electronic health records.
+There is also increasing amounts of information on all aspects of health care available through online sources.
+This information may help consumers and family caregivers make better health care decisions.
+However, decisions concerning insurance coverage, provider networks, and treatment options have become more complex.
+They now demand higher-level understanding and engagement from consumers and family caregivers.
 Some consumers face challenges that prevent them from actively advocating for themselves.
-Consumers with low health literacy, people with cognitive impairment, and those who are ill, in pain, or experiencing stress from their health condition(s) may not be in a position to actively engage.
-In addition, for consumers, accessing transparent information on price and quality performance remains challenging.
-Many health care decisions—e.g., whether to seek health care and where to go for care—can have important financial consequences for individuals and the health care system.
+Consumers with low health literacy, cognitive impairment, and those who are ill, in pain, or experiencing stress from a health condition may not be in a position to engage actively in this process.
+In addition, accessing transparent information on price and quality performance remains challenging.
+Many health care decisions (e.g., whether to seek health care and where to go for care) can have substantial financial consequences for individuals and the health care system.